justussoh/BT3103-P2J/Lesson.md

 ## Promises
 - What is the output of the following code?
+(Ans: iii)
     ```javascript
     new Promise((resolve, reject) => {
             console.log('Initial');